Garden Island (Ontario): Company community

-In the panic that ensued after a recession, rather than laying off employees, Calvin, instead chose to reduce wages to maintain constant employment for all.
-In keeping with his own person beliefs of abstention, the island embraced prohibition.
+In the panic that ensued after a recession, rather than laying off employees, Calvin instead chose to reduce wages to maintain constant employment for all.
+In keeping with his own personal beliefs of abstention, the island embraced prohibition.

 As timber resources dwindled in the Great Lakes region, the mainstay of Calvin's business retreated similarly.
 By 1921, the population of Garden Island had dwindled to only four residents.
 The island's "village status" was renounced and it was placed under the Township of Wolfe Island.

 The island is owned today by descendants of Calvin who use it as a summer retreat.
 The ferry from Wolfe Island offered service to Garden Island until 1976 when it was discontinued.